Carolyn Vachani, RN, MSN, AOCN

 Hand washing, hand washing, hand washing!
 This is the number one way to prevent infection.
 This should include you and all other members of the household.
 If you are around small children, teach them to wash their hands and make it their way to participate and to help you get better.
 Avoid large crowds, like the mall during the holidays.
 Avoid people you know are sick; this includes colds, viruses or other infections.
 If they must visit, tell them to make it a phone visit.
 It is also a good idea to avoid people who live in a house with other people who are sick.
 For instance, Aunt Susie's three kids are sick, but she feels fine, so she's going to come for a visit.
 Err on the side of caution and tell her to stay home.

 Unfortunately, there is no magic vitamin we can take or food we can eat to prevent neutropenia.
-Fortunately, there is a group of medications called growth factors, or colony stimulating factors, that can help prevent neutropenia or help make the time you are neutropenic shorter.
+A group of medications, called growth factors, or colony stimulating factors, can help prevent neutropenia or help make the time you are neutropenic shorter.
+Your healthcare provider may prescribe one of these medications.
 There are a few growth factors available in the United States: filgrastim (Neupogen®, pegfilgrastim (Neulasta®) and sargramostim (Leukine®).
 These are manmade versions of a protein, naturally produced in the body that stimulates neutrophil production.
 These medications are given as a subcutaneous injection (just under the skin) and are started no sooner than 24 hours after chemotherapy.
 In the case of filgrastim and sargramostim, they are given once a day until the nadir point passes and the ANC returns to a normal level.
 In the case of pegfilgrastim, only one injection is required, given 24 hours after chemotherapy.

 Be an educated consumer!
 Ask your healthcare team about your blood counts and record them in a log.
 Know the signs of infection and who to notify if you develop any.
-If you experience neutropenia, ask about using a growth factor.
-And teach those around you how to keep infection at bay.
+If you experience neutropenia, ask about using a growth factor for future cycles of chemotherapy.
+And teach those around you how they can help to keep infection at bay (hint: wash your hands).

 Blood counts log – print this log to keep track of your blood counts and treatments.